BOM-98/mental-maths-project-2/README.md

 - Age: 18-60
 - Profession: Disciplines that require focused concentration for long periods of time, and typically can tax working memory and problem solving skills.
 People still in education would not be considered part of the target audience as they are still engaged in continuous learning and do not have as much of a need to 'work out' their brains in the general sense.
-- Motivation: Either to improve the general congitive capacities of the human brain for application in work and everyday life or to specifically improve arithmatic abilities due to embarrasment or fear over an inability to perform mental calculations.
+- Motivation: Either to improve the general cognitive capacities of the human brain for application in work and everyday life or to specifically improve arithmetic abilities due to embarrassment or fear over an inability to perform mental calculations.

 #### Target Persona: Jessica, the Busy Professional